larafael/principles-of-existence/introduction.md

 entity as being in balance and harmony with nature, which may lead to feelings of attraction and emotional well-being.

-**Principle (Immortality):** The Eternity is the undifferentiated plane from which everything differentiates.
+**Principle (Immortality):** The unity is the undifferentiated plane from which everything differentiates.
 This is where the journey of the mystic whose quest for enlightenment and spiritual truth ends.
 Eternity is defined by ascetics and mystics as timeless existence, where time stops or time ceases to exist.
-Past, present and future merge into one.
+Past, present and future merge into the unity, the now.
 It is a state in which we lose ourselves and our identity.
-It is the state of eternal bliss where each one of us and everything around us ceases to exist and stays the same.
+It is the state of ecstacy and bliss where each one of us and everything around us ceases to exist and stays eternal.
 It is the state where space, time, subject and object become one.

-####Unity
+####Eternity

 **Concept:** To many contemporary philosophers, existence has been a bone of contention since the time of Socrates; it gets complicated and